Code-Institute-Submissions/amal-yusuf-quiz/README.md

 ![image](https://user-images.githubusercontent.com/91415085/158040412-a0b50fc9-888c-42a5-9dae-af5882e28ba2.png)

+I have taken My Mentor Nishant Kumar's advise, who has also looked at my code to check for mistakes and gave valuable advice to do few changes which I have implemented.
+I have mentioned the details on the credit section below

 I've also have checked this project through the W3C HTML validator and it passes.
 No errors were returned when passing through the official W3C validator
 ![image](https://user-images.githubusercontent.com/91415085/158039726-7a1882c4-ac77-406f-9bf5-09540b1599c4.png)